gregurco/jobeet-tutorial/docs/days/day-8.md

 Refresh the page.
 Now form should look in bootstrap 3 style.

 Also you may notice that we wrote HTML for submit button and did’t use [SubmitType][14].
-It’s good practice because form become more reusable.
+It’s a good practice because form become more reusable.
 Read more [here][15].

 It’s the time to link the button "Post a Job" with created action (`templates/base.html.twig`):